Geocaching

-Geocaching can be considered a location-based game.
+Geocaching can be considered a real-world, outdoor treasure-hunting game.
 A typical cache is a small waterproof container containing a logbook and sometimes a pen or pencil.
-The geocacher signs the log with their established code name and dates it, in order to prove that they found the cache.
+The geocacher signs the log with their established code name/username and dates it, to prove that they found the cache.
 After signing the log, the cache must be placed back exactly where the person found it.
 Larger containers such as plastic storage containers (Tupperware or similar) or ammo boxes can also contain items for trading, such as toys or trinkets, usually of more sentimental worth than financial.
-Geocaching shares many aspects with benchmarking, trigpointing, orienteering, treasure hunting, letterboxing, trail blazing, and Munzee.
+Geocaching shares many aspects with benchmarking, trigpointing, orienteering, treasure hunting, letterboxing, trail blazing, and another type of location-based game called Munzee.

 History

-Geocaching was originally similar to the game letterboxing (which originated in 1854), which uses clues and references to landmarks embedded in stories.
-Geocaching was conceived shortly after the removal of Selective Availability from the Global Positioning System on May 2, 2000 (Blue Switch Day.), because the improved accuracy of the system allowed for a small container to be specifically placed and located.
+Geocaching is similar to the game letterboxing (originating in 1854), which uses clues and references to landmarks embedded in stories.
+Geocaching was conceived shortly after the removal of selective availability from the Global Positioning System on May 2, 2000 (Blue Switch Day), because the improved accuracy of the system allowed for a small container to be specifically placed and located.

-The first documented placement of a GPS-located cache took place on May 3, 2000, by Dave Ulmer of Beavercreek, Oregon.
+The first documented placement of a GPS-located cache took place on May 3, 2000, by Dave Ulmer in Beavercreek, Oregon.
 The location was posted on the Usenet newsgroup sci.geo.satellite-nav at 45°17.460′N 122°24.800′W. Within three days, the cache had been found twice, first by Mike Teague.
-According to Dave Ulmer's message, this cache was a black plastic bucket that was partially buried and contained software, videos, books, money, a can of beans, and a slingshot.
-The geocache and most of its contents were eventually destroyed by a lawn mower; the can of beans was the only item salvaged and was turned into a trackable item called the "Original Can of Beans".
-Another geocache and plaque called the Original Stash Tribute Plaque now sit at the site.
+According to Dave Ulmer's message, this cache was a black plastic bucket that was partially buried and contained various items, such as software, videos, books, money, a can of beans, and a slingshot.
+The geocache and most of its contents were eventually destroyed by a lawn mower, but the can of beans was the only item salvaged and was later turned into a trackable item known as the "Original Can of Beans".
+Another geocache and plaque, called the Original Stash Tribute Plaque, now sits at the site.

 Geocaching company Groundspeak allows extraterrestrial caches, e.g. the Moon or Mars, although presently, the website provides only earthbound coordinates.
-The first published extraterrestrial geocache was GC1BE91, which was on the International Space Station between 2008 and 2017.
+The first published extraterrestrial geocache was GC1BE91, which was placed on the International Space Station by Richard Garriott in 2008.
 It used the Baikonur launch area in Kazakhstan as its position.
-The original cache contained a travel bug (the first geocaching trackable item in space), which stayed on the station until it was brought back to earth in 2013.
+The original cache contained a Travel Bug (the first geocaching trackable item in space), which stayed on the station until it was brought back to earth in 2013.
 Due to fire restrictions on board the station, the geocache contained no official paper logbook.
-As of February 2021, only one confirmed geocacher (in 2013) has actually found the geocache, although others have claimed to have found it providing varying amounts of evidence.
+As of June 2024, only one confirmed geocacher (on November 17, 2013) has actually found the geocache, although others have claimed to have found it providing varying amounts of evidence.
 To commemorate the occasion, Groundspeak allowed specialized geocaching events to be published across the world, allowing attendees to obtain a virtual souvenir on their profile.